Skip to main content

 Location(s): Chetwynd, Dawson Creek, Fort Nelson, Fort St. John, Tumbler Ridge, and Online

-Intake on campus: Face-to-face course offerings are available within the Northern Lights College region or other provincial regions depending on student enrollment or special- project funding.
+Intake on campus: Face-to-face course offerings are available within the Northern Lights College region or other provincial regions depending on student enrollment or special- project funding. *International students are only able to be located at either Dawson Creek or Fort St. John campus.
+On Campus courses may be offered in other provincial regions depending on student enrollment or special-project funding.

 Career Prospects